Appellate Court Reverses Lower Court Decision Allowing 65 Year Old Retiree Relief From Alimony

 The Appellate Court found Husband’s retirement to be objectively reasonable, that his retirement indeed constituted a substantial and material change in circumstances, and that Wife was no longer economically disadvantaged relative to Husband.
 Accordingly, the Court reversed the trial court’s decision and terminated Husband’s alimony obligation to his former Wife.

 If you are involved in an alimony dispute with your former spouse, you should seek the services of an experienced family law attorney.
-Contact Jim Widrig or any of the attorneys at Widrig Law, PLLC to schedule a free consultation.
+Contact Jim Widrig or any of the attorneys at Widrig Law, PLLC to schedule a consultation.
 Our phone number is 615-417-7800.